gempiscyrusandrei-web/Landing-Page/README.md

 2. In GitHub, open **Settings > Pages**.
 3. Choose the main branch and root folder.
 4. Add a custom domain if needed and enforce HTTPS.
-5. Use Formspree or EmailJS for forms because GitHub Pages is static.
+5. Keep the Formspree endpoint in the form `action` attributes because GitHub Pages is static.

 ## Netlify Deployment

 1. Drag the folder into Netlify Drop or connect the GitHub repository.
 2. Keep the publish directory as the repository root.
-3. Confirm Netlify detects the `contact` and `waitlist` forms after first deploy.
-4. Add form notifications to send leads to `cyrusandreihgempis@gmail.com`.
+3. Keep Formspree as the form backend, or intentionally switch back to Netlify Forms.
-5. Enable HTTPS, deploy previews, spam filtering, and security headers.
+4. Enable HTTPS, deploy previews, and security headers.

 ## Local Preview